Daiyan4800/comp2850-hci-starter/wk10/wk10-lab2-redesign-reverify-package.md

 ---

-**Lab complete!** You have an implemented, verified, documented inclusive redesign ready for Week 11 critique and final submission.
+**Lab complete!** You have an implemented, verified, documented inclusive redesign ready for final assessment submission (due end Week 10).